- Food and Cooking»

 - No, you can't and you shouldn't.

-- Food materials are as such so expensive and just remember and keep in mind, how many poor people have to sleep without any food, because they cannot afford it.
+- We should also keep in mind that many poor people have to sleep without any food, because they cannot afford it.

-Here are some options to reuse the food which can be left in your kitchen.
+Here are some options to reuse the food which can be left in the kitchen.

 Using Leftover Chicken and Fish to make delicious recipes

-Many a times after you have hosted a big party---some pieces of fried fish or some grilled chicken pieces are leftover.
+Many a times after hosting a big party---some pieces of fried fish or some grilled chicken pieces are leftover.

 1. If the chicken is boneless, it is easy.
 Fry some chopped onion, garlic, ginger, capsicum, green peas and add chicken pieces.
 Now combine either boiled rice or boiled pasta into it.
 Add salt, pepper, chilly flakes.
 Fry for 3 to 4 minutes and your tasty treat is ready.